phobos101/dwarven-defender/README.md

 Gold is used to purchase upgrades and abilities.

-When the player dies the game is over.
+When the player dies the game is over..